jsmreese/moment-duration-format/README.md

 ### Localization

-Formatted numerical output is rendered using [`toLocaleString`](see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString).
+Formatted numerical output is rendered using [`toLocaleString`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString).

-Unit names are now auto-singularized and auto-localized, and are detected using the locale set in moment.js, which can be different from the locale of user's environment (see https://momentjs.com/docs/#/i18n/), and custom extensions to the locale object definition from moment.js (see below).
+Unit labels are now auto-singularized and auto-localized.
+Unit labels are detected using the [locale set in moment.js](https://momentjs.com/docs/#/i18n/), which can be different from the locale of user's environment, as well as custom extensions to the moment.js locale object definition (see below).

 The options below clearly do not yet address all i18n requirements for duration formatting (such as languages with [multiple forms of plural](https://developer.mozilla.org/en-US/docs/Mozilla/Localization/Localization_and_Plurals)), but they are a significant step in the right direction.